moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 result that would kill each one.
 That pre-registration is <em>why</em> the refutations are trustworthy: the program was built to be able to lose, and it did.
 Every experiment runs on a single workstation with public data.
+<p><strong>Deviations from this plan</strong> (an honest pre-registration names its
+own drift): the external comparators DisPerSE/NEXUS were replaced by an in-house Hessian ridge baseline (conservative for H1 — the lift lost to a <em>weaker</em>
+opponent — but H3's "at least match DisPerSE" clause was never literally run);
+the E0 testbed became Voronoi-skeleton toys rather than GRF+Zel'dovich deformation-tensor truth; M1's match tolerance widened from 0.5 to 2 voxels (junctions 3); orientation sampling settled at 42 directions; M5 used 200 sky-matched controls rather than ≥1000; and H4's verdict came from a direction-statistic protocol on transport residuals instead of the original M4 three-arm race (the isotropic-Jacobi arm was dropped as moot once H4 died in the bulk).
+None of these change a verdict's direction; all are listed so the reader can audit them.</p>
 </div>

 ## The question